oscerd/camel-cassandra/README.md

 | CassandraConstants.CASSANDRA_BATCH_QUERY_LIST    | List of Object[]         | The object arrays to use in the batch query                                            |

 If you need to execute a complex query you can set the body of your message with the plain query and execute a plain query operation.

+# Operations

+Here we list the possible operation to specify in the operation parameter of the URI.

+- selectAll: A select all operation on a table of a keyspace
+- selectAllWhere: A select all operation with a where clause on a table of a keyspace
+- selectColumn: A select for a specific column on a table of a keyspace
+- selectColumnWhere: A select for a specific column with a where clause on a table of a keyspace
+- update: An update
+- insert: An insert
+- deleteColumnWhere: A delete for a specific column with a where clause on a table of a keyspace
+- deleteWhere: A delete with a where clause
+- incrCounter: An increment of a counter
+- decrCounter: A decrement of a counter
+- batchInsert: A batch insert

+# Operators

+Here we list the possible operator to specify in CASSANDRA_OPERATOR header of a message.

+- eq: equal
+- lt: less than
+- lte: less than or equal
+- gt: greater than
+- gte: greater than or equal
+- in: in
+- asc: ascending
+- desc: descending